How to train a puppy not to bite

 If you’ve ever watched young puppies playing together, you might have noticed how a puppy will yelp if another puppy’s mouthing turns into biting.
 This startles the puppy doing the biting, causing them to let go, and it’s a strategy that works well for humans too.

-For this method, you’ll want to stock up on a few of the best puppy toys and use these to direct their biting away from you and towards a chew toy.
+For this method, you’ll want to use your pup's favorite playthings to direct their biting away from you and towards a chew toy.
 When your puppy tries to bite you, remove your hand and instead offer them the toy.
 This will help them learn that biting you isn’t okay but that biting a toy is.

 When they have the toy in their mouth you can also try engaging them in a game of tug-of-war, this can help make the redirection seem more fun and appealing and will condition your puppy to favor the toy and not you.
 Just be mindful of your pup’s teeth and jaw, which is still developing, so always make sure you tug gently.